britishgas-engineering/bg-button-group/README.md

 Value can be any of data types even ember objects.

-Here at British Gas we use bootstrap therefore the rendered buttons has the added `btn` class.
+Here at British Gas we use bootstrap therefore the rendered buttons have the added `btn` class.

 Example: